 On September 30, 2021, we acquired an approximately 25.9% ownership interest in Neumora, a privately held company, for \$257 million, which is included in Other noncurrent assets in the Consolidated Balance Sheets, in exchange for a \$100 million cash payment and \$157 million in noncash consideration primarily related to future services.
 Although our equity investment provides us with the ability to exercise significant influence over Neumora, we have elected the fair value option to account for our equity investment.
 Under the fair value option, changes in the fair value of the investment are recognized through earnings each reporting period.
 We believe the fair value option best reflects the economics of the underlying transaction.
-As of December 31, 2021, our ownership interest in Neumora remained at approximately 25.9%, and the fair value of our investment was \$220 million.
-Accordingly, during the fourth quarter of 2021, we recognized a loss of \$37 million for the reduction in the fair value in Other income, net, in the Consolidated Statements of Income.
+During the year ended December 31, 2022, we made an additional \$10 million cash investment via participation in Neumora's subsequent financing round.
+As of December 31, 2022 and 2021, our ownership interest in Neumora was approximately 24.9% and 25.9%, respectively, and the fair value of our investment was \$335 million and \$220 million, respectively.
+During the years ended December 31, 2022 and 2021, we recognized a net gain of \$105 million and a net loss of \$37 million, respectively, for the change in fair values in Other (expense) income, net, in the Consolidated Statements of Income.
 For information on determination of fair values, see Note 17, Fair value measurement.